kartheeshs/invoice_receipt_generator/next-app/README.md

 # Invoice Atlas web workspace

 This project contains the marketing site and client-side workspace for Invoice Atlas, rebuilt entirely with Next.js.
-The `/app` route mirrors the original Flutter UI: a sidebar with dashboard, invoices, templates, clients, and settings links; an invoice editor with live preview; recent activity; and supporting sections for templates and client insights.
+The `/app` route mirrors the original Flutter UI: a top navigation bar with dashboard, invoices, templates, clients, activity, and settings links; an invoice editor with live preview; recent activity; and supporting sections for templates and client insights.

 ## Development